AVAVT/ld53/BotPackages/Python-Flask/README.md

 2. Open a command line at this root `Python-Flask` folder and write

 ```
-pip install Flask
+pip install Flask pydantic
 ```

-This will download/install Flask to run the bot server.
+This will download/install Flask & pydantic, the 2 libraries needed to run the bot server.

 3. After the installation is finished, you can start the bot server by writting: